FAQs for Annalisa Ewald of Connecticut

 Q: What type of music do you play?

-A: I perform many types of music including contemporary, European and Latin American classics from composers written anywhere from the 16th century up to the present (including some Flamenco).
+A: I perform many types of classical guitar music by European and Latin American composers from the 16th century up to the present (including some Flamenco).

 Q: What is a classical guitar?

-A: A classical guitar has 6 strings, either all-nylon or nylon wrapped in metal thread.
+A: A classical guitar has 6 strings, either all-nylon or nylon filament wrapped in metal thread.
 It is also called a Spanish guitar.
 Before nylon, animal gut was used.
+Don't ask.

 Q: What is the difference between a classical guitar and an acoustic guitar

-A: They are both technically acoustic guitars because they make sound without being amplified, but usually an acoustic guitar refers to that fact that it has steel strings.
-A classical guitar is picked or strummed with the fingers (no pick) and has internal bracing that is uniquely designed to project warm tonal sounds.
+A: Both kinds are acoustic guitars because they make sound without being amplified, but usually an acoustic guitar refers to an instrument that has ALL metal strings and is usually played with a pck (plectrum) of some kind.
+A classical guitar has three nylon monofilament strings (like fishing line) and three strings with a nylon thread core wrapped in metal.
+The classical guitar is plucked with the fingers (usually no pick) and has internal bracing that is carefully designed to project bright warm sounds.

 Q:Is the music played on a classical guitar different from music for a steel string guitar?

-A: Yes, classical guitar music was written specifically for the nylon-stringed guitar and takes advantage of its warm and intimate tonal characteristics.
-As a much older instrument, the classical guitar has hundreds of years of music written for it and contemporary music can be played on it as well.
-The sound of a classical guitar is much more flexible and therefore its music has a much different range of sonic shapes.
-Classical guitars are generally playing interwoven strings of notes, polyphony, and steel-stringed guitars are generally playing chords and scales and have more frets.
+A: Yes, classical guitar music was written specifically for the nylon-stringed guitar and takes advantage of its warm and intimate characteristics.
+Classical guitarists often play interwoven melodies (polyphony), while steel-stringed guitarists often play chords and runs (scales) and riffs (motifs.)
+The classical guitar has hundreds of years of music written for it though contemporary music can be played on it as well.

 Q: Why do many guitarists consider the classical guitar to be a superior instrument?